HL7/fhir-exchange-routing-ig/input/pages/security.md

-Note: This section contains mandatory conformance requirements, noted with "SHALL", below.
+Note: This section contains conformance requirements, noted with "SHALL", "SHOULD" and "MAY".
 <p></p>

 ### Transport Security